Daniel Orzechowski

 Daniel Orzechowski (born 1 June 1985) is a Brazilian swimmer who has competed at World and Olympic level.

-At the 2006 South American Games, got the silver medal in the 100-metre backstroke, in the 4×100-metre medley, and bronze in the 50-metre backstroke.
+At the 2006 South American Games, he got the silver medal in the 100-metre backstroke, in the 4×100-metre medley, and bronze in the 50-metre backstroke.

 At the 2010 South American Games, Daniel won the bronze medal in the 50-metre backstroke.

 In April 2012, at the Maria Lenk Trophy, he broke the South American record of 50-metre backstroke, with the best time in the world at that stage of the year, 24.44 seconds.

 He qualified for the 2012 Summer Olympics in London, in the 100-metre backstroke.
 Daniel finished in 28th place in the heats, failing to make the semi-finals.